dcunited001/dcunited001.github.io/_posts/2016-07-13-facets-of-greatness-congressional-power-structures.md

 our country is facing some hard times and we need an outsider and fresh policies.

+- important to know the hows of the system
+  - and important to know the why's

 ###

 Washington seems gridlocked on so many issues.
 This isn't a bug; it's